shnoh171/shnoh171.github.io/_posts/2018-12-03-educational-codeforces-round-55-div2.md

 Problem: <https://codeforces.com/contest/1082/problem/D>

 In order to construct a connected graph with maximum diameter, I must connects nodes in sequence as much as possible.
 To do so, the algorithm first connects all the nodes with the maximum degree larger than one in sequence.
-The algorithm then places two nodes with the maximum degree one in the front and the end (if they exist).
-If there are extra nodes that are not connected, we are free to connect them to each node in the sequence until the node's degree does not exceed its maximum degree.
+The algorithm then places two nodes with degree one in the front and the end (if they exist), increasing the graph's diameter.
+If there are extra nodes that are not connected, we are free to connect them to the nodes in sequence in any order while the degree constraints are met.

 ```c++
 #include <iostream>